+Foreign investment considerations

+Corporate considerations

+Labor legislation

+Foreign trade

+Tax system Mining chapter

+ESG (Environmental, Social and Governance) PwC's global Network and services

+4

-Shifts and working hours 4
+Shifts and working hours

-Companies may modify and establish (in a staggered manner) the shifts and schedules of their workers as a preventive measure against the risk of spread of COVID-19, respecting the right to mandatory weekly
+Companies may modify and establish (in a staggered manner) the shifts and schedules of their employees as a preventive measure against the risk of spread of COVID-19, respecting the right to mandatory weekly rest.

+5

-Family leaves with COVID-19 and risk group
+Family license with COVID-19 and risk group

-It applies to workers who works in the company or remotely during the Emergency in health for the care of direct relatives with COVID-19 and Risk group Facilities: (i) Recoverable paid leave, (ii) Reduction of working hours subject to compensation of days, (iii) Reorganization of working hours, shifts or remote work and (iv) Temporary authorization during the working day subject to compensation of work.
+It applies to employees who works in the company or remotely during the Emergency in health for the care of direct relatives with COVID-19 and Risk group.
+Facilities: (i) Recoverable paid leave, (ii) Reduction of working hours subject to recovery, (iii) Reorganization of working hours, shifts or remote work and (iv) Temporary permits during the working day subject to recovery.

+6

+Union Activity

+For the acts of union activity, employees are empowered to use information and communication technologies.
+For those acts that require an assembly, the acts may be replaced by an affidavit from the Secretary General or from the one that the statute designates.

+7